 Stepped trials: Magnifying methodological muddles — the supernatant effect

 An aspect of the massive STAR*D trial that I have not seen commented on is the issue of how the inevitable heterogeneity of the initial sample will magnify methodological muddles and produce discrepancies in the results of each progressive stage, or step.
-This is an explanation of this simple but important methodological flaw and mathematical ‘artefact’ which severely limits the validity of the findings from this study.
-It also illustrates why the concept of ‘treatment resistant depression’ is fatally flawed.
+This is an explanation of this simple but important methodological flaw and mathematical artefact (the ‘supernatant effect’) which severely limits the validity of the findings from this study.
+The supernatant effect also illustrates why the concept of ‘treatment resistant depression’ is of little value and is fatally flawed.

 It is strange to be commenting on such a matter this far into the third millennium, and when the discipline has been doing RCTs for some 60 years (one might imagine that more improvement could have been achieved by now).
 I am not referring here to detailed objections concerning the appropriateness, or (in)sensitivity, of the rating scales used (their ratings of core depressive features like anergia and anhedonia are minimal, and ratings of functional outcomes are usually non-existent), nor to the statistical analysis of the difference between active treatment and placebo (with most differences being so small that they are inconsequential), nor am I even asking for a proper conceptualisation and definition of what a placebo response really means: [spoiler] answer, not a lot.

-I am talking about a fundamental fault in the logical conceptualisation and analysis of stepped trials.
+I am talking about a fundamental fault in the logical conceptualisation and analysis of stepped trials: the supernatant effect.